citp/privacy-policy-historical/c/cl/cle/cleverdude.com.md

-> *The following text is extracted and transformed from the cleverdude.com privacy policy that was archived on 2010-05-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100528194239id_/http%3A//www.cleverdude.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cleverdude.com privacy policy that was archived on 2010-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101228022020id_/http%3A//www.cleverdude.com/privacy) for the most accurate reproduction.*

 # Privacy Policy at Clever Dude Personal Finance and Money

+Welcome to Clever Dude!
+If you like what you see, subscribe to our [RSS feed](http://www.cleverdude.com/feed/) & stay in the loop.

 Copyright � 2007-2009 Clever Dude.
 All Rights Reserved.